It Was Going to Be a Great Year for Texas Farmers — Then Harvey Hit

 She and her husband said their faith has guided them when storms like Harvey hits.

 "This is life," she said.
-"Storms are gonna come through and knock you down.
-You just gotta get back up."
+"Storms are going to come through and knock you down.
+You just got to get back up."